guilhemmarchand/trackme/docs/rest_api_reference.rst

 blocklist_ds_host / Get current block list for data sources (hosts)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the current block list collection returned as a JSON array, its requires a GET call with no data required:**
+**This endpoint retrieves the current block list collection returned as a JSON array, it requires a GET call with no data required:**

 ::